During your Higher Degree by Research (HDR) you will enrol each year, take leave and may make changes to your candidature.

-To apply for an exemption from compulsory coursework, contact Research Training Services via the RMIT Connect portal and attach the following:
+To apply for an exemption from compulsory coursework, contact Research Training Services via the Student Connect portal and attach the following:

 The academic year for RMIT HDR candidates is 48 weeks with 4 weeks annual leave.
 Annual leave does not change to your enrolment, your duration of candidature or affect your milestone due dates, unlike a leave of absence (see below).

 Negotiate annual leave with your supervisory team.
 No formal application is needed.